newbooks/Develop-MCCE/wiki/docs/developers/pymccelib.md

 # PyMCCE Library

 !!!
 Info
-    After importing the library, you have access to the constants, variables and functions:<br>
+    After importing the library, you have access to the constants, attributes and functions:<br>
     ```>>> from pymccelib import *  ```

 ## Constants